tonysm/jekyll.tonysm.com/_posts/2020-12-19-cloud-native-buildpacks-docker-images-without-dockerfile.markdown

 pack build --builder heroku/buildpacks tonysm/buildpack-app
 ```

-If you look at the output, you will see how the Heroku builder tries a bunch of buildpacks until any of them returns positive for the detection.
-The detection rules might be as simple as checking if you have a `package.json` file for the NodeJS buildpack.
+If you look at the output, you will see how the Heroku builder tries a bunch of buildpacks until one of them returns positive for the detection.
+The detection rules might be as simple as checking if you have a `package.json` file for the NodeJS buildpack, for instace.

 And... that's it, actually.
 Well, kind of.
 Let's try running this container image locally: